Multitensors as monads on categories of enriched graphs: Distributive laws between monads and multitensors

-One could just as well start with any locally finitely c-presentable $V$ in place of $\Set$, giving monads whose algebras are $V$-enriched strict $n$-categories.
+As far as defining the monads $\ca T_{\leq n}$ is concerned, one could just as well start with any locally finitely c-presentable $V$ in place of $\Set$, giving monads whose algebras are $V$-enriched strict $n$-categories.
 This enrichment gives objects in $V$ of $n$-cells between parallel pairs of $(n-1)$-cells.
-By the same arguments these monads are also coproduct preserving, finitary and l.r.a, and moreover give rise to distributive laws in the same way.
+By the same arguments these monads are also coproduct preserving, finitary and local right adjoint, and moreover give rise to distributive laws in the same way.